scipy/scipy/doc/source/tutorial/sparse.rst

 - Sorted indices

 Classes with a canonical form include: :func:`coo_array`, :func:`csr_array`, :func:`csc_array`, and :func:`bsr_array`.
-See the docstrings of these classes for details on each classes canonical representations.
+See the docstrings of these classes for details on each canonical representation.

 To check if an instance of these classes is in canonical form, use the ``.has_canonical_format`` attribute: